 - Buttermilk (Whole milk / Half & Half will work) 2 cup

 - Hot Sauce (Cholula) (The hot sauce does not make the oysters spicy.
 Adds additional flavor.
 Often used when marinading fried chicken.)
 2 Tablespoon

 - Refrigerator for 30-40 minutes (The natural acids in the buttermilk will bring flavor and help the flour stick better than normal milk) 1 tip

 Preparation & Marinating Of The Oysters

-- Mix all dry ingredients in a dry bowl.
-Chef Tip: After mixing the dry ingredients together take a taste of the flour mixture.
+- Mix all dry ingredients in a medium-sized bowl.1 cup All-purpose flour + ⅓ cornstarch + 2 ½ cup cornmeal + 2 T creole seasoning + 1 T garlic salt + 1 T onion powder + 2 teaspoon dried oregano + 1 teaspoon thyme + 1 teaspoon black pepper + 2 teaspoon salt.
+Chef Tip: After mixing the dry ingredients, take a taste of the flour mixture.
 Does it taste too much like flour or cornmeal?
 Then adjust and add more seasoning based on what you think it needs.
 You can always cook a small test batch and then adjust the seasoning.
 This is how restaurant chefs balance out dishes.TSA: Taste.
 Season & Adjust

-- Plan Ahead Option: You can dredge and flour the oysters in advance and place them on a cookie sheet and store them in the refrigerator until your ready to fry.
-Be sure to cover the cookie first with a very good amount of cornmeal to avoid sticking
+- Plan Ahead Option: You can dredge and flour the oysters in advance, place them on a cookie sheet, and store them in the refrigerator until you are ready to fry. (max prep time: 30 minutes in the refrigerator).
+Be sure to cover the cookie sheet first with a good amount of cornmeal to avoid sticking.

 Oil For Frying